Lo22op/Meal/README.md

-# 🌐 Glint - Personal Website
+# 🌐 Meal - Personal Website

-**Glint** is a responsive personal website built using **HTML5** and **Tailwind CSS**.
+**Meal** is a responsive personal website built using **HTML5** and **Tailwind CSS**.
 It presents a clean and modern layout suitable for individuals or businesses who want to showcase their services and information professionally.

 ## 🎯 Project Overview